michalsi/michalsi.github.io/about.md

 permalink: /about/
 ---

-Hi there, I’m Michał *(pronunciation is close to: `MEE-how`)*
+Hi there, I’m Michał *(pronunciation is close to: `Mee-how`)*

-I’m a software engineer currently working in [Spartez](https://spartez.com/).
+I’m a software engineer currently working in [Atlassian](https://www.atlassian.com/) in Gdańsk.

-On this site I tend to keep things that I've been working on worked on.
-My main intention is to to save it for myself for the future.
+On this site I tend to keep things that I've been working on.
-But I hope some of it might be of use for someone else as well.

 Enjoy!